chandu-p29/chandu-p29/README.md

-- 👋 Hi, I’m Chandu P
+-  Hi, I’m Chandu P
-- 👀 I’m interested in coding
+-  I’m interested in coding
-- 🌱 I’m currently working in TCS
+-  I’m currently working in TCS as DevOps Engineer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 chandu-p29/chandu-p29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.